 Thanks to Alberta’s abundant farming industry, local distilleries are able to source top-quality, locally-grown grains for their spirits—and the local flavour doesn’t end with the base.
 The down-to-earth, passionate, creative teams behind the local distilleries are producing unique products and flavour profiles.
 With small-batch distilling becoming legal in Alberta just a few years ago, there’s plenty of innovation and creativity from startup distilleries.

-As your favourite distilleries begin to reopen to the public, be sure to continue practicing safe spatial distancing, frequent hand washing and following the guidelines put in place to keep everyone safe!
-We also recommend checking the individual business' website for updates on dine-in availability, curbside pick-up and more.
+No matter how you explore, be sure to continue practicing safe spatial distancing, frequent hand washing and following the guidelines put in place to keep everyone safe!
+We also recommend checking the individual business' website for updates on curbside pick-up and more.

 When the infamous music venue Baby Seal Club closed its doors, Adam Smith was determined to give the tiny 740 sq ft space in the popular neighbourhood of Old Strathcona a new life.
 Inspired by small distilleries in Mexico, Adam opened Strathcona Spirits—the smallest distillery in North America.
 Adam and his team distill two gins and a vodka in a hybrid still that was custom made in the Ozark Mountains, perhaps the capital of moonshining.